Blora Regency: Etymology

-According to a folklore, the word Blora derived from the word belor which means mud.
+According to folklore, the word Blora is derived from the word belor which means mud.
 It then evolved into mbeloran, then blora.
 This folk etymology could partly explain the origin of this name, as the word evolved from Old Javanese instead of the modern belor.
 See the explanation below.

-The word Blora literally means low, watery ground.
+The word Blora means low, watery ground.
 The name was derived from way and lorah combined (wailorah), which means water and cliff, respectively.
-During the course of its evolution, the Modern Javanese language evolved voiced plosive [b] from the previous approximant [w] in Old Javanese in the same manner as in Persian.
+During its evolution, the Modern Javanese language evolved voiced plosive [b] from the previous approximant [w] in Old Javanese in the same manner as in Persian.
 Modern Javanese has also monophthongized Old Javanese "ai" or "ay" into "e", and lost its h's in many places, almost similar to that of French from Latin.
 Therefore, wailorah became bailorah, then bailora, and finally blora.

 History

 Duchy of Jipang

 Blora was under the administration of the Duchy of Jipang in the 16th century, which was itself still ruled by the Demak Sultanate at the time.
-The duke of the duchy was Arya Penangsang, better known as Aria Jipang.
-The area under control of the duchy include Pati, Lasem, Blora, and Jipang.
+The Duke of the duchy was Arya Penangsang, better known as Aria Jipang.
+The area under the control of the duchy includes Pati, Lasem, Blora, and Jipang.
 But, after Joko Tingkir (Hadiwijaya) inherited the throne, the capital was moved into Pajang.
 After that, Blora was under the Kingdom of Pajang.

 Mataram Kingdom

 The Duchy of Jipang did not rule for long, because it was seized by the Mataram Kingdom.
 Blora was in the eastern part of the kingdom (Bang Wetan).
-During the reign of Pakubuwono I (1704–1719), Blora was given to his son, Pangeran Blitar, and appointed him as a duke.
+During the reign of Pakubuwono I (1704–1719), Blora was given to his son, Pangeran Blitar, and appointed as a duke.
 The area of Blora at that time was 22.5 km2.
 In 1719–1727, the Mataram Kingdom was led by Amangkurat IV, so Blora was under Amangkurat IV's rule.